clearedgeintel/ClearEdgeBets/replit.md

 ## Changelog

-- June 30, 2025: Fixed green color elements to maintain patriotic red, white, and blue theme
+- June 30, 2025: Fixed all green color elements to maintain patriotic red, white, and blue theme
   - Updated AI picks section CSS from green gradient to solid blue background (#1E40AF)
   - Removed all gradients per user preference for clean, professional appearance
   - Changed "Value Play" text from green to blue in AI picks display
   - Updated win/loss badges to use blue for wins instead of green
   - Fixed confidence badges to use patriotic colors (blue, yellow, red) instead of green/orange
+  - Updated virtual sportsbook betting interface to use blue for all monetary values and potential returns
+  - Changed Virtual Balance, Total Winnings, Potential Win, and Implied Value displays from green to blue
-  - Maintained consistent patriotic color scheme throughout the platform
+  - Maintained consistent patriotic color scheme throughout the entire platform
 - June 30, 2025: Implemented comprehensive parlay betting functionality in Virtual Sportsbook
   - Added parlay toggle allowing users to combine multiple bets into single high-payout wager
   - Implemented parlay odds calculation by multiplying individual American odds